agsb/jelly/documents/LogBook.md

 ### 01/08/2026

 Review of Jelly, circuits and proposal changed.
-Chosse use REQ and ACK protocol to talk with Non-Jelly world :)
+Chose use REQ and ACK protocol to talk with Non-Jelly world :)

 Just a simple protocol: